 Weather condition plays important role for evaporative cooler performance.
 For hot and dry climate condition, the evaporative cooler performs well as its application in the Middle East country.
 For the high relative humidity region, usually there is another technology to help evaporative cooler perform well.
 It is called dessicant-based evaporative cooling system. it can be used to absorb the air humidity before the air is passed to the evaporative cooler.
 Absorption of water by dessicant causes the dry bulb temperature of the air to increase.
-Then, the air is cooled by using and evaporative cooler making it suitable even for hot and humid climate.
+Then, the air is cooled by using and evaporation based system.
+Addition of dessicant-based system improves capabilities of the evaporative cooler making it suitable even for hot and humid climate.
 Dessicant wheels are normally made of adsorptive material such as silica gel, activated alumina, lithium chloride, lithium bromide, etc.